FlameyFox/FlameyTV/README.md

 # FlameyTV

-Build with NuxtJS and Supabase
+Build with NuxtJS and TMDB

 ## Build Setup